-The last approach is the most compatible with Eiffel's best practices, and is the one that we describe in more detail now.
+The last approach is the most compatible with Eiffel's best practices and is the one that we describe in more detail now.

-4.2.1 A transformational approach to multi-view consistency checking.
-The basic approach that we are advocating is to generate unit tests from dynamic diagrams, based on the metamodel encoding discussed earlier.
+4.2.1 A Transformational Approach to Multiview Consistency Checking.
+The basic approach that we are advocating is to generate unit tests from dynamic diagrams based on the metamodel encoding discussed earlier.
 Executable Eiffel code can be generated from the metamodel encoding of class diagrams as well.
 The unit tests can then be executed against the generated code to check for consistency.
-If the test drivers run successfully, we infer that the code and the unit tests, and hence the dynamic diagrams and class diagrams, are consistent8.
+If the test drivers run successfully, we infer that the code and the unit tests, and hence the dynamic diagrams and class diagrams, are consistent.

-We remind the reader that this approach is only used for checking constraint (4), i.e., contractual consistency.
-The remaining multi-view constraints can be handled directly by conformance checking, and do not require any transformation technology to be applied.
+We remind the reader that this approach is only used for checking constraint (4), that is, contractual consistency.
+The remaining multiview constraints can be handled directly by conformance checking and do not require any transformation technology to be applied.

-This is an indirect consistency check: effectively, the unit tests are viewed as a refinement of dynamic diagrams, and the executable code as a refinement of class diagrams.
-This can be depicted as in Fig. 16.
-The stereotype <<derive>>> on the dependencies indicates that the source of the dependency can be automatically derived (and is therefore automatically consistent) from the target.
-The stereotype <<consistent-refine>> indicates that a consistency checking process must take place.
+This is an indirect consistency check: effectively, the unit tests are viewed as a refinement of dynamic diagrams and the executable code as a refinement of class diagrams.
+This is depicted as in Figure 16.
+The stereotype <<derive>> on the dependencies indicates that the source of the dependency can be automatically derived (and is therefore automatically consistent) from the target.
+The stereotype <<consistent-refine>> indicates that a consistency-checking process must take place.
 Note that the dependency between the executable work products (the source code and the unit test) is a refinement of dependency between the models; the implementation of the consistency checking algorithm must guarantee this.
 The dependency between class diagrams and code is standard code generation; the dependency between unit tests and dynamic diagrams is to be presented shortly.